zkhatami88/JOSSSubmission/paper.md

    index: 6
  - name: Oracle
    index: 7
+ - name: Oregon Advanced Computing Institute for Science and Society (OACISS), University of Oregon
+   index: 8
 date: 28.05.2020
 bibliography: paper.bib
 ---

 # Summary

-The new challenges posted by Exascale system architectures have resulted in difficult achieving a desired scalability using traditional distributed-memory runtimes.
+The new challenges presented by Exascale system architectures have resulted in difficulty achieving a desired scalability using traditional distributed-memory runtimes.
 Asynchronous many-task systems (AMT) are based on a new paradigm showing promises in addressing these challenges, providing application developers with a productive and performant approach to programming on next